-NURS210W Nursing III
+NURS210W : Nursing III

-Nursing III expands on the previous concepts and competencies introduced in NURS111W and NURS112W.
+Nursing III expands on the previous concepts and competencies introduced in NURS111W and

+NURS112W.
 Nursing III examines the theoretical concepts related to the delivery of comprehensive nursing care to patients experiencing multiple health problems across the life span.
 Applying evidence-based practice, critical thinking, and clinical reasoning, the course uses the nursing process as the framework for nursing care, which aims to support and promote effective adaptations in individuals confronted with complex illness.
 The course examines principles of mental-health nursing and community nursing as they apply to individuals, families, and groups across the life span.
 Clinical experiences allow students to integrate theoretical concepts into practice within a structured setting.
-(Prerequisite: NURS112W; Co-requisites: BIOL211W, PSYC111W)
+Lecture Hours 5